svvchen/nervxious/_posts/2020-12-31-christmas.markdown

 .

 This was the most ridiculous, miserable Christmas I've ever had.
-I was transferring my neighbor's runoff shower water from the basin to the toilet, over and over again, with the occasional flush once the toilet was full.
+I was transferring my neighbor's runoff shower water from the shower basin to the toilet, over and over again, with the occasional flush once the toilet was full.

 It was such a fitting end to the year.